aspose-total/Aspose.Total-Products/total/en/net/conversion/msg-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MSG to DOCX via .NET" h2=".NET API to Render MSG to DOCX on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add MSG to DOCX conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOCX.
+As a .NET developer, you may need to add MSG to DOCX conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Email for .NET is a great tool for converting MSG files to HTML.
+This is done by using the MSG to HTML conversion feature of the API.
+After that, Aspose.Words for .NET can be used to render HTML to DOCX.
+This is done by using the HTML to DOCX conversion feature of the API.

+The APIs provided by Aspose.Total for .NET are easy to use and provide a wide range of features.
+They are designed to be highly efficient and reliable, and can be used to quickly and easily convert MSG files to DOCX.
+The APIs also provide a range of other features, such as the ability to manipulate and convert a variety of other file formats, including PDF, XLSX, PPTX, and more.

+Overall, Aspose.Total for .NET is a great choice for .NET developers who need to add MSG to DOCX conversion features to their applications.
+The APIs are easy to use and provide a wide range of features, making them an ideal choice for quickly and easily converting MSG files to DOCX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}